-There are two exceptions: Singapore sailings onboard Quantum of the Seas, and Spectrum of the Seas’ China departures between January 24 - February 28, 2021.
+There are three exceptions: Singapore sailings onboard Quantum of the Seas, Odyssey fo the Seas sailings from Israelm, and Spectrum of the Seas departing after April 25, 2021.

-Royal Caribbean says it intends to resume sailings on March 1, 2021, although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.
+Royal Caribbean says it intends to "resume further operation in June", although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.

 Official statement from Royal Caribbean